Last updated on October 25th, 2022

 The Suorin Air Vape Starter Kit comes in a small, sturdy box that contains the entire kit – cartridge/pod, battery, USB cable and the instruction manual.

-The company recently included a “caution” card which will remind you wait 5-8 minutes after filling the cartridge with e-liquid.
+The company recently included a “caution” card which will remind you to wait 5-8 minutes after filling the cartridge with e-liquid.
 I recommend you wait at least 20 minutes to ensure the wick is fully saturated.

 There’s also a PG/VG ratio guide to prevent leaking. (more on that in a bit).